 The last check is bag life.
 Nobody wants to work with an old bag!
 Bag condition is important because it is your filtering media.
 Old worn out bags will not pulse clean enough, resulting in a high-pressure drop which causes decreased production.
 This will become evident when you cannot pulse your bags down below a certain pressure point.
 Extending your bag life can be attributed to a properly tuned/adjusted burner and keeping baghouse temperature within the recommended operating guidelines.
 Operating with a functional set of bags will aid in production, just as precoating or pretreating new bags will aid in life extension.

-A baghouse may be a simple component in an asphalt plant, but it remains a vital one.
+A baghouse dust collector may be a simple component in an asphalt plant, but it remains a vital one.
 Your body cannot breathe properly without functioning lungs, and your asphalt plant cannot produce at a high-performance level without a well-maintained baghouse.
 There are many important elements to an asphalt plant, and preventative maintenance can go a long way to ensure these elements work together productively.
 You can breathe easier knowing a properly maintained baghouse can be a key element to your high performing asphalt plant production.